 Minerals are sometimes added to bottled water to improve its taste.
 However, ingesting a surplus of minerals — such as the iron that forms in rusted pipes, or the calcium that builds up in poorly maintained water heaters and faucets — can cause upset stomachs and intense feelings of illness.

-Most people get drinking water from the city although some people elect for plastic bottles from the grocery store, an at-home filter, or a delivery service like Culligan North Florida (which has its own scary stats about drinking water).
+Most people get drinking water from the city although some people elect for plastic bottles from the grocery store, an at-home filter, or a water delivery service.
 But some residents of Gainesville and the smaller towns in Alachua County (such as Alachua, Starke, High Springs, Lake City, or Archer) use private in-ground water wells.

 Call Our Plumbers For A Water Supply Line & Plumbing Inspection